sergioska/Gui2DComponents/README.md

 > An alternative collection of reusable UI components for [AngularJS](https://angularjs.org/)

-Live demo coming soon ...
+Live demo and documentation on http://sergioska.github.io/Gui2DComponents/

 ## Quick start